 You must design a partitioning scheme (commonly called a partition map, partition plan, or disk layout) for your Linux system to be installed on your classroom hard disk.
 (You must determine the size of this drive before starting, as well as the amount of memory present; see partitioning hints.)

-Since the classroom computers have removable disks, and they may all be different sizes, be sure to determine the size if your assigned disk for our class, not the Windows disk that's probably in there at the moment.
+Since the classroom computers have removable disks, they may all be different sizes.
+Be sure to determine the size of your assigned disk for our class, not the Windows disk that's probably in there at the moment.

 Your partitioning scheme really doesn't matter in a classroom setting

 such as ours, so you are free to imagine any real-world scenario you

 wish and design a partitioning scheme for that, using the disk and

 memory sizes of your classroom computer.

 Please make sure you leave enough room on

 (How much space that takes, is up to you to figure out.)

 Read the Hard disk partitioning guide before proceeding with this project.
 Note how the plan is presented in a table, and includes all relevant information.
 Your plan must be sufficiently detailed so that someone else can set up a system exactly the same way, with the same volume names, types, sizes, etc. Be sure to include the size of the disk and the amount of RAM installed on your assigned computer.
 (You will have to determine these values yourself, using the techniques discussed in class.)